 Fact: Organs are donated with a matched-based system, and there are a lot of regulations that determine where someone goes on the waiting list.
 Generally, the sickest people are at the top of the list.

-If you know someone waiting for a transplant, though, you can choose directed donation, where you intend that your organs go to a person of your choice.
+If you know someone waiting for an organ transplant, though, you can choose directed donation, where you intend that your organs go to a person of your choice.

 Myth: My organs can only go to someone who is the same gender or race as I am.